No Products in the Cart

 While it could be misconceived that the smell of natural latex is harmful, it is only a misconception.
 The odor that natural latex mattresses give off contains no Volatile Organic Compounds (VOCs).
 VOCs are the guilty chemical compounds that are attributed to off-gassing (emission of noxious gasses from mattresses).

-As natural latex mattresses are organic in all aspects ranging from the ingredients used to the manufacturing processes, there is not a thing to worry about relating to the odor being harmful to you or anyone else.
+As natural latex mattresses are organic in all aspects, ranging from the ingredients used to the manufacturing processes, there is nothing to worry about relating to the odor being harmful to you or anyone else.

 However, the same cannot be said for synthetic latex mattresses, as these are known to off-gas quite often as a result of the chemicals incorporated into them during manufacturing.
 Synthetic latex mattresses can come for quite a cheap price, but the harm caused by them to both the buyer and the environment is considerable and unworthy of the headache that accompanies it.